-- 1. Have a current valid LPN license and evidence of recent practice. - 2.
-Meet all college requirements. - 3.
-Provide evidence of Anatomy & Physiology I with a C+ or better.
+- 1. Has successfully completed a practical nursing program from an accredited school or college. - 2.
+Provide evidence of a current unencumbered LPN license and recent practice. - 3.
+Meet all college requirements. - 4.
+Provide evidence of Anatomy & Physiology I with a C+ or better. - 5.
+Provide evidence of Human Growth & Development with a C or better. - 6.
+Achieve a 77% or better on a drug calculations test. - 7.
+Take ATI Practical Nurse Comprehensive Predictor and achieve 68% or better.

-- 4. Provide evidence of Human Growth & Development with a C or better. - 5.
-Take drug calculations test and achieve a 77% or better. - 6.
-Take ATI Practical Nurse Comprehensive Predictor and achieve 68% or better. - 7.
-Prove competency in specified skills such as: assessment including vital signs, medication administration, and sterile technique.
+8. Demonstrate competency in specified skills such as: assessment including vital signs, medication administration, and sterile technique.